mr1ay/cmdmenusel2/README.md

 #Note: this program supports the same colors for the entire menu. cmdmenusel2 does not support separate colors for each text, so you can use getinput.exe.

-See "COLOR /?" for colo[u]r code listings.
+See "COLOR /?" for color code listings.
-The default colo[u]rs are used if the:
+The default colors are used if the:
 *  String contains characters outside of 0-9,A-F or a-f.
 *  String isn't exactly four characters.
 *  Selected or unselected background and foreground colors are the same.
-*  Selected and unselected background colo[u]rs are the same.
+*  Selected and unselected background colors are the same.

 If an error occurs the return code will be zero and a string will be set to the console error stream.

-Usable input:
+#  Usable input:
-Select:
+# Select:
 * SPACE","ENTER","LEFT_CLICK","RIGHT_CLICK"

-NAVIGATE:
+# NAVIGATE:
 * UP"  , "DOWN"  , "TAB"  , "SHIFT + TAB"
 * HOME"  , "END"  , "PAGE_UP"
 * PAGE_DOWN"  , "MOUSE_HOVER"  , "SCROLL_WHEEL"